 Dr Karenjit Clare, a Bye-Fellow and Tutor at Caius, is the Director of Studies for Geographers at the College.
 Dr Clare is an economic geographer with a particular focus on work, employment and labour, gender, globalisation, and global cities.
 Students can expect one to two supervisions (small group teaching sessions) per week.
 Some of these supervisions will be with the Director of Studies while others will be other subject specialists.
 Lectures are provided in the Department and are the same for all students, regardless of College.
 As a Geographer at Caius, you will find yourself studying and socialising in a very dynamic, friendly and inter-disciplinary environment.

 All applicants are asked to submit two pieces of written work and we interview all suitably qualified candidates.
 Candidates should expect two interviews.
 One of these will be a general academic interview with a Caius tutor, and the other will be with the Director of Studies and another member of the Geography department.
 Interviews play a very important part in our selection process, but a very strong academic record to-date remains essential.
-All applicants will sit the Geography Admissions Assessment.

 If you have any queries about Admissions at Caius, please contact the Admissions Office.